aws-samples/gitlab-for-eks/content/010_introduction/instructor_led_notes.md

 {{< toc >}}

+## Delivery Guide for AWS Workshop Co-Sponsored Deliveries

+* The default slide deck provided to GitLab Instructors contains the exact delivery guide on what content is covered, which exercises to cover when, and what demos should be done.
+The content coverage for participants is Lab section 4 and Lab section 5.

 ## Planning Content Coverage

 * Instructors must choose the content to be covered to fit the length of the event.